 SafePulse handles the installation, placement, and ongoing care of your AED using publicly available guidance and industry best practice so your sites are ready when it matters.

-At SafePulse, we make AED installation straightforward for SA organisations.
-We handle the supply, installation, SA Ambulance Registry submission, and ongoing monitoring, following publicly available guidance and manufacturer recommendations.
-With 4G-connected AEDs, we receive daily status updates, movement alerts, and fault notifications, so you can stay focused on your work while knowing your AED is always monitored and maintained to recognised best practice.
+At SafePulse, we focus on making AED installation straightforward for South Australian organisations.
+We handle the supply, installation, SA Ambulance Registry submission, and ongoing AED maintenance, following publicly available guidance and manufacturer recommendations.
+You can focus on your work while knowing your AED is installed and maintained to recognised best practice.

 Installed to Best-Practice Standards

-We support SA businesses with practical AED services, including site assessments, installation, and ongoing maintenance.
+We support South Australian businesses with practical AED services, including site assessments, installations of defibrillators, and ongoing AED maintenance.
 Our team focuses on the operational and technical side so your AEDs are installed correctly, maintained regularly, and ready for use when needed.

 AED Site Assessment Review